 - Ventilation on the back panel is decent but not a standout.

 The push for ever-lighter gear still leaves plenty of room luxurious packs, and the Osprey Aether AG fits the bill quite nicely.
 Its closest competitor in both price and intended use is the Gregory Baltoro.
 Both packs are heavy hauling specialists with excellent padding, organization, and durability.
-Some backpackers prefer the very firm hipbelt on the Baltoro, although both are very comfortable.
-More, we like the Gregory’s large zippered front pocket and it does come with an integrated rain cover.
+Some backpackers prefer the pivoting hipbelt on the Baltoro, although both are very comfortable.
+Further, we like the Gregory’s large zippered front pockets and it does come with an integrated rain cover (for more information, see our Baltoro 75 review).
 But the Osprey DayLid daypack easily outperforms Gregory’s hydration sleeve pack and you get better ventilation.
 Both are great options, and the final decision should come down to which of the pack’s respective strengths are more important to you.